Bed Bath & Beyond names interim CFO, but struggles remain

 During last year’s crucial holiday shopping season, the stores were missing many of their 200 best-selling items, including kitchen appliances and personal electronics, taking a hit of $100 million in sales, the company said early this year.
 The retailer ousted Tritton in June after two back-to-back quarters of disastrous sales.

-“He went too far, too fast,” said Neil Saunders, managing director at GlobaData Retail.
+“He went too far, too fast,” said Neil Saunders, managing director at GlobalData Retail.
 “He didn’t think about the customer.”

 Then came turbulence with the retailer’s shares, which made a monstrous run from $5.77 to $23.08 in a little more than two weeks in August.
 The trading was reminiscent of last year’s meme-stock craze, when out-of-favor companies suddenly became darlings of smaller-pocketed investors.